Analyzing Viemed Healthcare (VMD) and Its Rivals

 |2.46

-Viemed Healthcare currently has a consensus price target of $12.50, indicating a potential upside of 68.46%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 3.52%.
-Given Viemed Healthcare’s stronger consensus rating and higher probable upside, equities analysts clearly believe Viemed Healthcare is more favorable than its competitors.
+Viemed Healthcare currently has a consensus target price of $12.50, suggesting a potential upside of 71.00%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 3.93%.
+Given Viemed Healthcare’s stronger consensus rating and higher probable upside, equities analysts clearly believe Viemed Healthcare is more favorable than its rivals.

-This table compares Viemed Healthcare and its competitors gross revenue, earnings per share and valuation.
+This table compares Viemed Healthcare and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue